志萍的三分田

 run into someone: to meet someone by chance 偶然遇见

-club=golf club: a social organization which provides a golf course and a building to meet in for its members 高尔夫球
+club: (also golf club) a social organization which provides a golf course and a building to meet in for its members 高尔

-Mr. Geller: I'm not gonna tell you what they spent on that wedding… but forty thousand dollars is a lot of
+Jack Geller: I'm not gonna tell you what they spent on that weddingbut 40,000 dollars is a lot of money.

 at least: used to add a positive comment about a negative situation 至少;起码